 Digital therapeutics have made much progress over the past decade, harnessing technology to supplement or potentially replace traditional clinical therapy.
 Some devices complement traditional treatment by helping patients manage their condition, including informing when and how much medication to take.
 And some offer alternative treatments to drugs, such as sensory stimuli delivered through a tablet computer to manage insomnia or depression.

 Importantly, digital therapeutics tend to target conditions that are poorly addressed by the healthcare system today, such as chronic diseases or neurological disorders.
 In addition, they can often deliver treatment more cheaply than traditional therapy by reducing demands on clinicians’ time.
 And all the while, more evidence is emerging to demonstrate their value in clinical terms.
-For instance, the US Food and Drug Administration (FDA) recently approved a mobile application to help treat alcohol, marijuana, and cocaine addiction, citing clinical trials that showed 40 percent of patients using the app abstained for a three-month period, compared with 17.6 percent of those who used standard therapy alone (see sidebar “What is the value of digital therapeutics?”).
+For instance, the US Food and Drug Administration (FDA) recently approved a mobile application to help treat alcohol, marijuana, and cocaine addiction, citing clinical trials that showed 40 percent of patients using the app abstained for a three-month period, compared with 17.6 percent of those who used standard therapy alone1 (see sidebar “What is the value of digital therapeutics?”).

 So, why have digital therapeutics not yet joined the mainstream in healthcare?
 Why are more physicians not prescribing digital therapies and more patients not using them?
 And why are pharmaceutical companies not investing more in R&D for digital therapeutics, preferring to test the water with relatively small investments in partnerships and acquisitions?